 Selling a company you’ve invested time and effort into can be just as difficult as starting the business itself.
 While it proves that all that hard work has paid off, it’s not a decision to be made lightly.
-By considering the state of the business and thinking about what comes next, you’ll be better prepared for the process.
+By considering the state of the business and thinking about what comes next, you’ll be better prepared for the process and find out how much you can get when you decide to sell.

 Is It Really the Right Time to Sell?